KatherineMichel/digital-commonplace/README.md

 https://github.com/wemake-services/django-test-migrations | wemake-services/django-test-migrations: Test django schema and data migrations, including migrations' order

 https://github.com/upday/python-project-template | upday/python-project-template: Template for Python projects

-Django Rest Framework

-https://github.com/wsvincent/drfx | wsvincent/drfx: A framework for launching new Django Rest Framework projects quickly. https://twitter.com/wsv3000/status/1137100630072471553 | William Vincent on Twitter: "And if you like @restframework here's my starter project for that now configured as a Github template. https://t.co/Hzd6ZWcqlc Once I'm done with https://t.co/35KztBCzVL have a number of updates I want to make to this and DjangoX."
 -->